Our English Language Proficiency Test (ELPT test) gives evidence of your English level, so that you can apply to study at Anglia Ruskin University.

 Time allowed: 10-15 minutes

-If you’ve received an offer for an academic course at Anglia Ruskin, our admissions team will contact you to let you know if you’ve met the English requirements for your course.
-If you haven't met the English requirements, you may be eligible to take a Pre-sessional course or English for University Studies course.
-Alternatively we may recommend that you take an IELTS at an approved IELTS test centre.
+If you’ve received an offer for an academic course at ARU our admissions team will contact you to let you know if you have met the requirements.
+If you have not reached the level required for your course, you may be able to re-take some or all parts of the test, or apply for a Pre-Sessional English course.

-If you haven’t applied to Anglia Ruskin, we’ll only be able to let you know if you’ve met the English requirements for your course once an offer has been made.
+If you have not yet applied to ARU, we’ll only be able to let you know if you have met the English language requirements for your course once an offer has been made.

 The ELPT is suitable for applicants who have already been offer for an undergraduate or postgraduate course at Anglia Ruskin and need to provide proof of their level of English, or for applicants who haven’t yet applied for a degree programme but are thinking about studying at Anglia Ruskin University.

-The ELPT may also be suitable if you are considering applying for a course with Cambridge Ruskin International College (CRIC), although we would recommend that you contact them before you book a test.
+The ELPT may also be suitable if you are considering applying for a course with ARU College, although we would recommend that you contact them before you book a test.

 We would recommend that you arrive at least 30 minutes before the start of the test.
 We can’t allow any latecomers into the test and will not refund payments for tests if you arrive too late or fail to arrive.